 - Scalability – You’ll want a cloud provider that supports automated scaling up or down (vertical) and in or out (horizontal) as your workload requirements change.
 Call it diagonal scalability.

-- Performance – Whether you want to run real-time gaming servers or a streaming service, your cloud provider should have the low-latency and good performance combo to handle either without any issues.
+- Performance – Whether you want to run real-time gaming servers or a streaming service, look for AWS alternatives with a combo of low-latency and good performance to handle either without any issues.

 - Data center location – More isn’t necessarily better.
-Ideally, the cloud provider should have a close-by data center to help reduce issues such as latency.
-However, more locations could make disaster recovery and data backups easier, reducing single points of failure.
+Ideally, the cloud provider should have a nearby data center to help reduce issues such as latency.
+However, more locations could make disaster recovery and data backups more manageable, reducing single points of failure.

-- Vendor lock-in – Choose a platform with an Open Source element, if you want to integrate multiple solutions, including running a multicloud environment.
-You want to be able to easily move your data and applications to another provider if necessary.
+- Vendor lock-in – Choose an open-source platform if you want to integrate multiple solutions, including running a multicloud environment.
+If necessary, you may want to move your data and applications to another provider.

-With that out of the way, here are the top alternatives to AWS that are worth the while.
+With that out of the way, here are the top AWS alternatives that are worthwhile.

 Top 10 AWS Alternatives To Consider Today